w3plan/jsdump-web/doc/document.md

   Writes entries in assigned type to a txt file.

   Parameters
-  >  obj --  An object which should be processed.
+  >  obj --  An object which should be processed.<br>
-  > propType -- One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection' and 'others', the default value is 'function'.
+  > propType -- One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection' and 'others', the default value is 'function'.<br>
-  > compact -- JSDump serializes the dumped-out content before print if compact is true, the default value is true.
+  > compact -- JSDump serializes the dumped-out content before print if compact is true, the default value is true.<br>
-  > hiddenKeys --  An optional array of keys that would be ignored in dumped out content, the default value is [].
+  > hiddenKeys --  An optional array of keys that would be ignored in dumped out content, the default value is [].<br>
   > file -- A file path to dumped-out content, if the file path was ignored the function would write dump-n.txt to current directory, here n is an integer between 1000 and 9999.